amplication/amplication/libs/util/code-gen-types/README.md

 ## Publish to npm

-In order to publish to npm `@amplication/code-gen-types` run the following:
+In order to publish to npm `@amplication/code-gen-types` :

+1. Make sure to update the version in the package.json.
+2. Run the following:

 ```sh
 # From the monorepo root folder